vbalagovic/flutter_scalable_ocr/README.md

 `v2.1.1`

 > [!IMPORTANT]
+> QUICK NOTE:
-> QUICK NOTE: I know I'm a bit late on issue fixes due to some private problems.
+> I know I'm a bit late on issue fixes due to some private problems.
-Package is not abandoned, all PR-s are welcome and I'll try to fix everything as soon I find some free time.
+> Package is not abandoned, all PR-s are welcome and I'll try to fix everything as soon I find some free time.
+>
-Thanks for the understanding.<br>
+> Thanks for the understanding.
+>
->If there is a significant issue that gives you trouble with the production product, or if there is any way you want/can help, you can reach directly to me on vedran.balagovic@gmail.com so maybe we can sort something.
+> If there is a significant issue that gives you trouble with the production product, or if there is any way
+> you want/can help, you can reach directly to me on vedran.balagovic@gmail.com so maybe we can sort something.

 > [!NOTE]
 > UPCOMING FEATURES: